THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Christian believers on earth in the endtime are not all the same.

-The Bible indicates different callings and destinies of believers.
+The Bible reveals different purposes and destinies of believers.

 A Bible study project by Paul Phelps.